Happy Thanksgiving Everyone!

-In the spirit of Thanksgiving I wanted to start this week’s newsletter with a video from a Positive Psychologist on the scientific research on gratitude.
-Well I ended up watching hours and hours of videos and I still haven’t found the perfect, entertaining, five minute summary (Bee says the first five minutes of this No Stupid Questions podcast is good though).
+In the spirit of Thanksgiving I wanted to start this weeks newsletter with a video from a Positive Psychologist on the scientific research on gratitude.
+Well I ended up watching hours and hours of videos and I still have not found the perfect, entertaining, five minute summary (Bee says the first five minutes of this No Stupid Questions podcast is good though).

-If you haven’t got time, and just want a quick summary from me: try to find ways to promote authentic expressions of gratitude in your company because the science suggests it has a multitude of positive impacts… including reducing people’s blood pressure and helping them to sleep longer (who knew?!).
+If you have not got time, and just want a quick summary from me: try to find ways to promote authentic expressions of gratitude in your company because the science suggests it has a multitude of positive impacts… including reducing peoples blood pressure and helping them to sleep longer (who knew?!).

-At The Pioneers, we’re obviously interested in the technical underpinnings of a peopleOS, but one of the things I’m personally really proud of, is that we never forget we’re dealing with human systems and real people, not machines.
+At The Pioneers, we are obviously interested in the technical underpinnings of a peopleOS, but one of the things I am personally really proud of, is that we never forget we are dealing with human systems and real people, not machines.

 One of the standout points in the Margaret Heffernan video I shared last week was about the difference it makes if people are helpful in a company.
 It sounds so obvious.
 Yet it feels so rare.
-And I think if we put our minds to it, I’m not sure it’s that complicated to address.
+And I think if we put our minds to it, I am not sure its that complicated to address.

 The big read

 I managed to read this article without getting kicked out by the paywall so I hope the link works for you too.
 I must admit, I am a complete sucker for the whole vibe of a good New Yorker article.
 While reading this one, I subconsciously did up the top button on my shirt just to make sure I was sufficiently hipster.